MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/SubconPurchaseorders.md

 3. Select the **Product receipt** reference and select the number sequence for subcontract **product receipt**.

 ## Set Dual write maps
 For the automatic generation of purchase orders and purchase order lines in **D365 Finance** for each subcontract in **Dataverse**, the Dual Write maps must be in the running stage.
-The following is a list of Dual Write maps that need to be in the running stage:
+The following is a list of Dual Write maps and respective map versions that need to be in the running stage:

-1. Project Operations integration actuals (msdyn_actuals) - 1.0.0.17
+1. Project Operations integration actuals (msdyn_actuals) - 1.0.0.18
-2. Project Operations integration project vendor invoice export entity V2 (msdyn_projectvendorinvoices)
+2. Project Operations integration project vendor invoice export entity V2 (msdyn_projectvendorinvoices) - 1.0.0.7
-3. Project subcontract purchase order header (msdyn_subcontracts)
+3. Project subcontract purchase order header (msdyn_subcontracts) - 1.0.0.0
-4. Project subcontract purchase order line (msdyn_subcontractlines)
+4. Project subcontract purchase order line (msdyn_subcontractlines) - 1.0.0.0

 ## Create and manage subcontracts
 Upon creating a **subcontract** in **Dataverse**, a corresponding purchase order is generated in **D365 Finance** for each subcontract.
 Additionally, for every **subcontract line** in **Dataverse**, a **purchase order line** is created.
 Leveraging the **Project Subcontract Category mapping** outlined earlier, the system identifies the **procurement category** and **project category** for each purchase order line.